max-pio/volcanite/README.md

 ```
 sudo apt install -y build-essential cmake xorg-dev
 ```
-and optionally the `libhdf5-dev libvtk9-dev libtiff-dev libpugixml-dev libsqlite3-dev` packages for compatibility with a wider range of file formats*.
+and optionally the `libhdf5-dev libvtk9-dev libtiff-dev libpugixml-dev` packages for compatibility with a wider range of file formats*.
 Build the `volcanite` executable with
 ```